PartNeXt: A Next-Generation Dataset for Fine-Grained and Hierarchical 3D Part Understanding: Acknowledgement

 \section{Acknowledgement}

-This work was sponsored by Shanghai Pujiang Program (24PJA080), and supported by HPC Platform of ShanghaiTech University.
+This work was supported by Shanghai Pujiang Program (24PJA080), the National Natural Science Foundation of China under Grant W2431046, the MoE Key Lab of Intelligent Perception and Human-Machine Collaboration (ShanghaiTech University), the Shanghai Frontiers Science Center of Human-centered Artificial Intelligence, and the HPC Platform of ShanghaiTech University.
 We also appreciate Benyuan AI Data for providing support in data annotation, as well as the 35 annotators for their valuable contributions.